city2graph#

 Features#

-• Construct graphs from morphological datasets (e.g. buildings, streets, and land use)
+• Construct graphs from morphological datasets (e.g. buildings, streets, and land use from OpenStreetMap (OSM), Overture Maps, and others)

-• Construct graphs from transportation datasets (e.g. public transport of buses, trams, and trains)
+• Construct graphs from transportation datasets (e.g. public transport of buses, trams, and trains from GTFS)

 • Construct graphs from contiguity datasets (e.g. land use, land cover, and administrative boundaries)